tsduck/tsduck/src/doc/building.md

 to build TSDuck.
 The list of packages and how to install them depend on the operating system distribution and version.

+If you intend to use exclusion options in the `make` command line (for instance `NOSRT=1 NORIST=1`), specify them to `scripts/install-prerequisites.sh` too.
+This will prevent the installation of unused libraries.
+Additional supported exclusion options are `NOJAVA=1 NODOXYGEN=1`.

 Currently, the script supports the following operating systems:
 - macOS
 - FreeBSD